lupyuen/lupyuen.github.io/src/openocd.md

 ![PineCone BL602 RISC-V Evaluation Board with Sipeed JTAG Debugger](https://lupyuen.github.io/images/openocd-title.jpg)

+Today we'll learn to connect the [__PineCone BL602 RISC-V Evaluation Board__](https://lupyuen.github.io/articles/pinecone) to OpenOCD for flashing and debugging PineCone firmware.

 # What is OpenOCD?
-Why does it matter?

 OpenOCD is the open source software that runs on our computer and connects to microcontrollers (like PineCone) to...